Patrick Ewing: College career

 As a senior in high school, Ewing signed a letter of intent to play for coach John Thompson at Georgetown University.
 Ewing made his announcement in Boston, in a room full of fans who were hoping for him to play for local schools Boston College or Boston University; when Ewing announced his decision to play at Georgetown, the fans left the room.
 During his recruitment, Ewing was very close to signing a letter of intent to play for Dean Smith and the University of North Carolina; however, while on his recruiting visit, he witnessed a nearby rally for the Ku Klux Klan, which dissuaded him from going there.
 Ewing made six recruiting visits in all; he also visited UCLA and Villanova.

 As a freshman during the 1981–82 season, Ewing became one of the first college players to start and star on the varsity team as a freshman.
 That year, Ewing led the Hoyas to their second Big East tournament title in school history and a #1 seed in the NCAA Tournament.
 In the tournament, the Hoyas advanced to their first Final Four since 1943, where they defeated the University of Louisville, 50–46, to set up a showdown in the NCAA Final against North Carolina.
 In one of the most star-studded championship games in NCAA history, Ewing was called for goaltending five times in the first half (later revealed to be intentional at the behest of coach John Thompson), setting the tone for the Hoyas and making his presence felt.
 The Hoyas led late in the game, but a shot by future NBA superstar Michael Jordan gave North Carolina the lead.
-Georgetown still had a chance at winning the game in the final seconds, but Freddy Brown mistakenly threw a bad pass directly to opposing player James Worthy.
+Georgetown still had a chance at winning the game in the final seconds, but Freddy Brown mistakenly threw a bad pass directly to opposing player James Worthy, sealing the win for the Tar Heels.

 For the 1982–83 season, Ewing and the Hoyas began the season as the second-seeded ranked team in the country.
 An early-season showdown with #1 ranked Virginia and their star center Ralph Sampson was dubbed the "Game of the Decade".
 Virginia's veteran team won, 68–63, but Ewing at one point slam-dunked right over Sampson, a play which established Ewing as a dominating "big man".
 The Hoyas posted a 22–10 record for the season and made another NCAA Tournament appearance, but Georgetown was defeated in the second round of the tournament by Memphis State.
 This would be the only season in Ewing's Georgetown career where they did not make it at least as far as the National Championship game.